Leicester City name Puel as manager — Nigeria Today

 Leicester City name Puel as manager

+English Premier League clubside Leicester City have signed on Frenchman Claude Puel as their new manager on a three-year deal.

+Former Southampton boss Puel replaced Craig Shakespeare who was sacked last week with Leicester, the 2016 English champions, third-bottom of the table.

-“It’s a great privilege to become the new manager of Leicester City.”
+“It’s a great privilege to become the new manager of Leicester City – a club whose values and ambitions are closely aligned to my own,” the 56-year-old Puel said on Leicester’s website.

-The post Leicester City name Puel as manager appeared first on Premium Times Nigeria.
+“The opportunity to help the club build on its remarkable recent achievements is a truly exciting one and I’m looking forward to working with the owners, players, staff and supporters to deliver further lasting success.”

+Leicester, who followed their title-winning campaign with a 12th-place finish last season, said assistant manager Michael Appleton would remain in his role.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research